 So let’s all take a step back, because if there’s one thing we all can do is learn more about content and how to create it (and that’s coming from people who like to debate about Oxford commas).

-We’ve reached out to industry leaders, content experts, and in-the-trenches creators and asked them for their insights on how they create top-notch content for their clients.
+We’ve reached out to industry leaders, content experts, and in-the-trenches creators and asked them for their insights on how they’ve adapted to create top-notch content at scale for their clients.
 The answers they gave us seemed pretty thematic, so we’ve curated seven tips for you — completely based on what they shared.

 Tip #1: Merge Your SEO And Content Creation Efforts

 “The biggest problem we have in SEO content creation is the fact that we are actually writing for three different audiences – our clients, their end clientele, and the search engines.
 To make matters more challenging, we only get direct feedback from the first audience, which can easily dwarf the importance of the other two audiences.